lxren/movie_revenue_prediction_and_recommendation_model/model_card.md

 ## Ethical Considerations
 ### Fairness & Bias
 There may be bias in the dataset as it includes only a subset of movies due to data availability.
 The dataset is English despite the inclusion of foreign films, translation biases may be captured.
 The film's rating scores are weighted by the number of votes on each database platform in attempt to reduce bias and outliers.
+Enhancing the training dataset to cover a broader spectrum of films to reduce geographic and cultural biases is highly recommended.
 ### Privacy
 N/A
 ### Security